-Brad is active in the community, serving on more than 15 public interest and educational institution boards.
-Brad is the chairman of the Legal Action Center and a director/trustee of the Riverdale Country School, Mount Sinai Hospital, The Partnership for New York City (Executive Committee), the Harvard Law School Leadership Council, the Lincoln Center Business Advisory Council, the New York City Bar Association (Vice President), the American Constitution Society, Junior Achievement Global, Practicing Attorneys for Law Students Program, Inc., the Leadership Council of the Legal Services Corporation, the Leadership Council on Legal Diversity, American Friends of Hebrew University, the New York Bar Foundation, the Program Advisory Board of the Brennan Center for Justice, the Mark Messier Foundation, the Best Lawyers Advisory Board, the Economic Club of New York, the Federal Bar Council Second Circuit Inn of Court, the Union College President’s Council, and the United States Supreme Court Historical Society.
-Brad is a founding member of the PriceWaterhouse Leaders Council examining financial services industry regulatory reform, and is a member of The New York City Bar Association Task Force on New Lawyers in a Changing Profession.
-Brad currently is chairing the 2017-18 (Bicentennial) Harvard Law School Annual Fund.
+Brad is active in the community, serving on more than 30 public interest, educational, cultural and charitable boards.
+Brad is the chairman of the Legal Action Center and a director/trustee of Mount Sinai Hospital (Executive Committee), the Partnership for New York City (Executive Committee), Lincoln Center for the Performing Arts, the Harvard Law School Leadership Council, the Lincoln Center Business Advisory Council, the New York City Bar Association (Vice President), the American Constitution Society, the JL Greene Foundation, Junior Achievement Worldwide, the Harvard Law School Center on the Legal Profession, the Union College Board of Trustees, Practicing Attorneys for Law Students Program, the Citizens’ Committee for Children (Chair, Advisory Committee), the Leadership Council of the Legal Services Corporation, the Harvard Law School Visiting Committee, the U.S. Chamber of Commerce Litigation Center, the Riverdale Country Day School, the Leadership Council on Legal Diversity, American Friends of Hebrew University, the New York Bar Foundation, the Program Advisory Board of the Brennan Center for Justice, the Mark Messier Foundation, the Harvard Law School Alumni Advisory Board, the Stanford Law Center on the Legal Profession, the Court Square Law Project, the Best Lawyers Advisory Board, the Economic Club of New York, the Federal Bar Council Second Circuit Inn of Court, the NYU Stern Center for Business and Human Rights, the Union College President’s Council, the United States Supreme Court Historical Society, and the NYU Program on Corporate Compliance and Enforcement.

 COMMUNITY AWARDS AND RECOGNITIONS